win-acme/win-acme.github.io/reference/plugins/validation/dns/index.md

 - Let's Encrypt does *not* disclose the source locations of these lookups, which effectively means that the DNS records have to be public, at least for the duration of the validation.

+## Substition
+If your goal is to get a certificate for `example.com` using DNS validation, but the DNS provider for that domain does not support automation and/or your security policy doesn't allow third party tools like win-acme to access the DNS configuration, then you can set up a CNAME from `_acme-challenge.example.com` to another (sub)domain under your control that doesn't have these limitations.
+[acme-dns](/reference/plugins/validation/dns/acme-dns) is based on this principle, but the same trick can be applied to any of the plugins.